 General graduation requirements apply to all plans of graduation.
-These requirements include earning a minimum of 64 hours with a quality point average of at least 2.0 for each semester hour attempted, and two semester hours of physical education where shown as a requirement.
-(Under certain conditions, other work may be substituted for P.E., provided the Vice-President grants approval in advance and the student signs a substitution of course form.)
+These requirements include earning a minimum of 64 hours with a quality point average of at least 2.0 for all course work attempted, and two semester hours of physical education where shown as a requirement.
+(Under certain conditions, other work may be substituted for P.E., provided a substitution of course form is completed and approved by appropriate college officials.
 When a course is repeated the higher grade is used in computing quality point average.